 The renovation of the sanctuary was crowned by the installation and dedication of the new Crucifix in 2017.
 The “Risen Christ” that had welcomed parishioners and visitors for over 30 years was relocated to the Narthex near the Welcome Center and continues to greet all who enter our worship area.
 The new Crucifix from the Lawrence Hoy Studios was carefully created to complete the “picture” along with the existing statues of Mary and Joseph on either side.
 The statues were enhanced with the golden background frames and medallions to blend with the new Crucifix

 In July 2017, Father Tony accepted a new assignment as Vice Rector of the Holy Trinity Seminary in Irving and Father Alfonse Nazzaro was named Pastoral Administrator.
-A new processional cross (a replica of the main crucifix) will be introduced in November, 2017.
+A new processional cross (a replica of the main crucifix) was introduced in November 2017.
+At this time, Father Jovita Okoli was assigned to All Saints as Parochial Vicar.
+During his tenure, Father Alfonse contributed greatly to the improvement of our School, with the addition of the STEM lab, the library, and more.
+Father Alfonse led the Parish through the majority of the Covid pandemic, and during this time, All Saints was regarded in the Diocese as an exemplary Parish that continued its mission well through all the obstacles.

-(A more detailed history of All Saints can be found in the 40th Anniversary Commemoative Booklet that was prepared at the close of the 40th anniversary year and distributed at the Gala Banquet.)
+(A more detailed history of All Saints can be found in the 40th Anniversary Commemorative Booklet that was prepared at the close of the 40th anniversary year and distributed at the Gala Banquet.)